aeshirey/learn-sat-smt/07 Example: Sudoku.md

 ## Overall constraints
 How might the game rules be encoded as s-expressions?

 **There are 81 cells in a 9x9 square** can be implicit by the values passed to the function.
+We'll only call the `cell` function with valid inputs.

 **Each square holds a value 1-9** requires that every cell be constrained to be `>= 1` and `<= 9`.